elvis-mw/APPLE-STORE-SALES-SQL-ANALYSIS/README.md

 ```
 Insight

 - Understanding which store sold the most units over the past year can highlight best practices, store location advantages, or successful promotional strategies.
-Other stores can learn from this top-performing location.
+Other stores can learn from this top-performing store.

 ## 4. Analyze the year-by-year growth ratio for each store.
 Objective: